Challenges Facing Startup Businesses

 Cash flow challenges are issues that almost every startup business faces.
 Cash flow troubles can cause the following problems for new businesses:

 - Product development delays

 In order to develop products, create office space, and enable marketing, startup businesses must have a sufficient amount of capital.

 A mistake many startups make is devaluing the marketing and sales aspect of a product.
 Often, these businesses think they can rely on simple communication to announce their new product.
 However, to effectively spread the word, marketing and sales are needed.

 If you need help with the challenges facing your startup business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, or Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, or Airbnb.